 Once the installer starts, you will be greeted with an initial screen.
 Press Enter to boot, or read the instructions for other boot methods and parameters (see Section 5.2).
-If you want a 2.6 kernel, type linux26 at the boot : prompt.

 After a while you will be asked to select your language.
 Use the arrow keys to pick a language and press Enter to continue.
 Next you'll be asked to select your country, with the choices including countries where your language is spoken.
 If it's not on the short list, a list of all the countries in the world is available.